 - They have a nifty balance checker that tells you instantly how much balance is available, where and when the last transaction occurred, etc.

 - These wallets even have a notes accessory where you can jot down any special remarks about a particular transaction or Bitcoin to help you recall later.
-So, blockchain digital wallets are not just currency keepers, they are auditors and trackers too.
+So, blockchain wallets are not just currency keepers, they are auditors and trackers too.

 Now as we have seen the advantages of cryptocurrency wallets, let’s look ahead to uncover the use of cryptocurrency wallets in the business world.